 - Card Status the card's status.
 For a full list of card statuses, see Appendix B: Card Status Codes. - Online PIN tries remaining the number of online PIN attempts left.
 The limit is 3 consecutive incorrect attempts.
-Online PIN checks are counted when the PIN is checked against the PIN stored in the GPS system, not the PIN of the chip.

-• Offline PIN tries remaining - the number of offline PIN attempts left.
+Online PIN checks are counted when the PIN is checked against the PIN stored in the GPS system, not the PIN of the chip. - Offline PIN tries remaining the number of offline PIN attempts left as received from the card on the last online transaction.
+The actual value is held inside the chip, and could be different to the last one sent to GPS.
 The limit is 3 consecutive incorrect attempts.
-Offline PIN checks are made between the POS terminal and the chip (chips store the PIN, eliminating the need to do an online PIN verification).

-• CVC2 tries remaining - the number of Card Validation Code (CVC) attempts left.
+Offline PIN checks are made between the POS terminal and the chip (chips store the PIN, eliminating the need to do an online PIN verification). - CVC2 tries remaining the number of Card Validation Code (CVC) attempts left.